Confused about your exam or college applications?

 These exams are interrelated but different at the same time.
-Scores in JEE-Main is important in seeking admission to 4-year science and engineering degree courses of institutions like NITs, IIITs and other national level colleges in India.
-On the other hand, it is also a qualifying exam to take JEE (ADVANCED) 2016.
+Scores in JEE Main 2022 is important in seeking admission to 4-year science and engineering degree courses of institutions like NITs, IIITs, and other national-level colleges in India.
+On the other hand, it is also a qualifying exam to take JEE Advanced 2022.

-JEE MAINS is the primary Admission criteria to Undergraduate Engineering Programs at NITs, IIITs, Other Centrally Funded Technical Institutions, Institutions funded by participating State Governments, and other Institutions.
-The Paper-1 (B. E. /B. Tech.) of JEE (Main) will also be an eligibility test for the JEE (Advanced) if a candidate aspires for admission to the undergraduate programmes offered by the IITs.
+JEE Main 2022 is the primary Admission criteria for Undergraduate Engineering Programs at NITs, IIITs, Other Centrally Funded Technical Institutions, Institutions funded by participating State Governments, and other Institutions.
+The Paper-1 (B. E. /B. Tech.) of JEE (Main) will also be an eligibility test for the JEE (Advanced) if a candidate aspires for admission to the undergraduate programs offered by the IITs.

-Eligibility for JEE MAINS and JEE (Advanced) – 2016 is largely same.
-But being eligible to write JEE (main) and by obtaining an All India rank in JEE (main), a candidate does not automatically become eligible for admission nor becomes eligible for JEE Advanced.
+JEE Main Eligibility criteria 2022 and JEE Advanced Eligibility criteria 2022 are largely the same.
+But being eligible to write JEE Main and by obtaining an All India rank in JEE Main, a candidate does not automatically become eligible for admission nor becomes eligible for JEE Advanced.

-I. The result of Paper-I of JEE (Main) – 2016 for all candidates will be declared on 27th April 2016.
-This will show marks obtained in Paper-I of JEE (Main) – 2016 and the status of those who qualify for appearing in JEE (Advanced) – 2016.
+I. The result of Paper-I of JEE Main 2022 is yet to be declared.
+This will show marks obtained in Paper-I of JEE Main 2022 and the status of those who qualify for appearing in JEE Advanced – 2022.

 II.
-On the basis of score in JEE (Main)-2016 and normalized score in Class 12th or equivalent qualifying exam (60% & 40% weightage respectively), separate rank lists will be prepared for admission to B.E./B. Tech. and B. Arch/ B. Planning in institutions other than IITs.
-This will be declared on or before 30th of June 2016.
+On the basis of score in JEE Main 2022 and normalized score in Class 12th or equivalent qualifying exam (60% & 40% weightage respectively), separate rank lists will be prepared for admission to B.E./B. Tech. and B. Arch/ B. Planning in institutions other than IITs.
 Institutions in the states of Gujarat-Madhya Pradesh Nagaland and Odisha take admission through JEE MAINS score.

 III.
 Only the All India Rank (AIR) is used for admissions to NITs/IIITs/CFTIs/SFIs/Others.